Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach

 \section{Conclusions}

 In this paper we presented a deep learning method to localize a UE based on the measured signal strengths from a set of BSs.
 Our method, based on the estimates of the true radio maps of each BS, is tailored to work in realistic propagation environments in urban settings.
 The proposed approach does not necessitate currently uncommon hardware neither at UEs nor at BSs, and does not require an extensive measurement campaign, and thus can be easily integrated in the localization practices that are already in use.
-Our method outperforms the state-of-the-art localization algorithms in realistic urban scenarios and enjoys high robustness to inaccuracies in the radio map estimates.
+Our method outperforms the state-of-the-art localization algorithms in realistic urban scenarios and enjoys high robustness to inaccuracies in the radio map estimates, and also to inaccuracies in the positions labels of the training set.
 We also presented two new datasets, which can be used to evaluate the performances of pathloss fingerprint and ToA ranging-based algorithms in realistic urban environment scenarios.